andii-online/rand-mtg/README.md

 If you find a bug or want to add a feature, open a pull request!

 # Future
--Make interactible webpage where u can see the cards as they're generated and convert the data into copyable text.
+- Make interactible webpage where u can see the cards as they're generated and convert the data into copyable text.
--Have presets for different formats (cube, constructed, decks, edh).
+- Have presets for different formats (cube, constructed, decks, edh).